 Cartography is the art of making and reading navigation maps to get from one location to the next in the most effective way possible – a useful skill to be sure.
 But for this to work you need to know exactly where you are starting, and where you want to end up.
 The second part is where we tend to start because it’s so much easier but it does little on its own to start there.

-To know this is the real key to understand personal navigation.
+Knowing this is the real key to understanding personal navigation.

 Build YOUR map for your reasons, and as you do, you’ll be able to mark your life’s problem areas, shortcuts, longitudes and latitudes in the same way as a cartographer builds a charter map.